 One of our five promises is to respect your privacy.
 This is part of our code of ethics.
 We are required by law to maintain the privacy of "protected health information" about you, to notify you of our legal duties and your legal rights, and to follow the privacy policies described in this notice.
-"Protected health information" means any information that we create or receive that identifies you and relates to your health or payment for services to you.
-All information about you is confidential and Directions is committed to protecting and securing your information.
+"Protected health information" means any information that we create or receive that identifies you and relates to your health or payment for services.
+Directions for Living is committed to protecting and securing your information.
 Directions for Living adheres to the rules and regulations of the Health Insurance Portability and Accountability Act of 1996 (HIPAA).